RoyZiO/phase-1-wk1-code-challenge/README.md

 - I then created a for loop which repeats the awarding of demerit points according to the amount exceeded over the speed limit.

 - The if statement was used to return the string "Points: (accumulated demerit points), up until the accumulated points exceed 12, afterwhich the condition is evaluated to false, returning the message "License suspended".

+- Finally, run console.log(speedDetector(carSpeed)) to log in a particular driver's speed and determine whether it is "OK", or the number of demerit points, or whether the driver's license is suspended,